NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Summary
 - Sometimes the search type matters (codes are missed); sometimes it doesn't matter (not many codes missed).
-- But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.
+- But you **cannot predict** how well any given search is going to perform.
-- We recommend Search A - the comprehensive one.
+- Therefore created a comprehensive, reproducible search process.

 ## Glossary
 <div align="center">